qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :width: 25 em
    :align: center

-   Resulting feature form in a data entry session
+   Resulting built in form in a data entry session

 .. _vectorgeneralmenu: